-- 1. Durable medical equipment, supplies, orthotics, prosthetics, appliances and hearing aids not on the Medica eligible list, including but not limited to: - Batteries, except for use in implantable devices and hearing aids; - Charges incurred for the rental or purchase of any type of air conditioner, air purifier or similar device or appliance; - Environmental change; - Exercise equipment - Food blenders; - Orthopedic mattresses; - Orthopedic shoes or similar device which is not custom made;
+- 1. Durable medical equipment, supplies, orthotics, prosthetics, appliances and hearing aids not on the Medica eligible list, including but not limited to: - Batteries, except for use in implantable devices and hearing aids;

-- Pools, whirlpools and similar items, even if recommended, ordered or prescribed by a health care provider; - Room humidifiers and dehumidifiers; or - Splints, braces or mouth guards used for non-medical purposes (i.e., support worn primarily during participation in sports or similar physical activities). - 2.
+- Charges incurred for the rental or purchase of any type of air conditioner, air purifier or similar device or appliance; - Environmental change; - Exercise equipment - Food blenders; - Orthopedic mattresses; - Orthopedic shoes or similar device which is not custom made; - Pools, whirlpools and similar items, even if recommended, ordered or prescribed by a health care provider; - Room humidifiers and dehumidifiers; - Splints or braces used for non-medical purposes (i.e., support worn primarily during participation in sports or similar physical activities); - Mouth guards; or - Hearing aids that are available over-the-counter. - 2.
 Charges in excess of the Medica standard model of durable medical equipment, orthotics, prosthetics or hearing aids. - 3.
 Repair, replacement or revision of properly functioning durable medical equipment, orthotics, prosthetics and hearing aids, including, but not limited to, due to loss, damage or theft. - 4.
 Duplicate durable medical equipment, orthotics, prosthetics and hearing aids, including repair, replacement or revision of duplicate items. - 5.
 Other disposable supplies and appliances, except as described in this section and Pharmacy and Prescription Drugs.